 Places to Stay at the Cape Otway Lighthouse:

-- Cape Otway Lighthouse: You can stay onsite at the Cape Otway Lighthouse.
-They offer unique cottages which can accommodate 2-9 people which include the option of luxury accommodation Great Ocean Road in one of their upgraded cottages.
+• Cape Otway Lighthouse: You can stay onsite at the Cape Otway Lighthouse.
+They offer unique cottages that can accommodate 2-9 people, including the option of luxury accommodation Great Ocean Road in one of their upgraded cottages.

-- Bimbi Park: Located just 5km from the Lightstation, Bimbi Park has a range of accommodation including their solar powered eco-cabins, camping pods, caravans for rent, and more.
+• Bimbi Park: Located just 5km from the Lightstation, Bimbi Park has a range of accommodations, including their solar-powered eco-cabins, camping pods, caravans for rent, and more.
 This eco-friendly accommodation also has e-bikes for rent, a fire pit, and hosts lots of activities.
-It’s one of the most eco friendly options for accomodation along the Great Ocean Road.\
+It’s one of the most eco-friendly options for accommodation along the Great Ocean Road.\

 Castle Cove